MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/mixed-reality-add-pins-3d-model.md

 Now you'll need to connect a set of predefined pins to your model.

-You can do this in a few ways, but the easiest is to use a table in an Excel workbook.
+You can connect predefined pins in a few ways, but the easiest is to use a table in an Excel workbook.

 Your workbook needs to contain a named table with the following columns that should then be mapped to the associated property in the component's **Advanced** pane.